input-output-hk/cardano-docs.iohk.io/_docs/protocols/network-transport.md

 - EndPoint closed (_when endpoint closed and TCP-connection dropped_),
 - Error (_when some error occurs_).

-**Errors** describe different network errors, like errors during creation of the endpoint, during sending messages or some common network error.
+**Errors** describe different network errors, like errors during creation of the endpoint, during sending of messages or some common network error.

 ## Nodes interconnection notice

 After your node was started, it looks around and tries to find other nodes (neighbors).
 Please read [P2P Network section](/for-contributors/implementation#p2p-network) for more info about peer discovery and neighbors.
-Further it's assumed that list of neighbors' endpoints addresses already obtained.
+Further it's assumed that the list of neighbors' endpoints addresses is already obtained.

-Every node should work asynchronously: node should run thread(s) for sending messages and thread(s) for receiving messages.
+Every node should work asynchronously: the node should run thread(s) for sending messages and thread(s) for receiving messages.

 Messages can be divided into two groups: command messages and data messages.
-We use command messages for the needs of network transport layer itself, like a connection requests.
-Data messages are used for transmitting some data between the nodes.
+We use command messages for the needs of network transport layer itself, like connection requests.
+Data messages are used for transmitting of some data between the nodes.

 ### Low-level notice